mohamaa/push-jenkins/README.md

 # Snippets
-A personal collection of useful snippets, scripts and templates.
+A personal collection of useful snippets, scripts and templates, all cool.